kergoth/system-setup/README.md

 #### Linux and macOS

 - [nix](https://nixos.org): Nix is a tool that takes a unique approach to package management and system configuration.

 - [patchutils](http://cyberelk.net/tim/software/patchutils/): A small collection of programs that operate on patch files.

+  - On Windows, patchutils can be used via either WSl or MSYS2 (which can be installed via scoop and run as `msys2`, ex. `msys2 -c 'exec filterdiff "$@"' -`).

 - [ssh-copy-id](https://www.openssh.com): Install your identity.pub in a remote machine’s authorized_keys.

+  - On Windows, I have a powershell function which does this, and is aliased to `ssh-copy-id`.

 - [tmux](https://github.com/tmux/tmux): An open-source terminal multiplexer.

+  - There are no good options for tmux or tmux-equivalent on Windows.
+The closest you can get is just splits in Windows Terminal, which doesn't give you the ability to disconnect.

 #### macOS